input-output-hk/cryptography_spec/cryptography-handbook/src/ref-list/ecdsa.md

 Specifically, given a valid signature $(r, s)$, the tuple $(r, -s)$ is also a valid signature.
 To avoid problems resulting from this malleability, the implementation we use [checks that](https://github.com/bitcoin-core/secp256k1/blob/master/src/secp256k1.c#L455) the $$ s < p/2$$, where $p$ is the order of the prime order group.
 More details of such a check in the [spec](./../specs/ecdsa.md) section.

+Another common problem of verifying ECDSA signatures is that the hashing of the message must be performed by the verifier itself, rather than accepting a hashed message.
+This can be [dangerous](https://bitcoin.stackexchange.com/a/81116/35586).
+Therefore, the verifier, before proceeding with verification, hashes the message.